ParkSangGwon/TedPermission/README.md

 ###1.
 Make PermissionListener
-We will use PermissionListener for Permission Result.
+We will use PermissionListener for a result of permission check.
 You will get result to `onPermissionGranted()`, `onPermissionDenied()`

 ```java